LOADING ...

 in the Caucasus, and, by gaining of Istanbul

-and the straits, to provide a direct link Russia
+and the straits, to provide a link with Russia

-via the Black Sea.
-This campaign is significant
+via the Black Sea. campaign is also significant

 for in that it marked the first time a major